AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Why Should You Consider Us?
 =============================

 Customers find the most compelling value of our product is ease of use, both at configuration time and operation time.
-Ease of use is easier said than done and networking by nature is complex, how can one achieve that?
+Ease of use is easier said than done in networking as it is by nature complex, how can one achieve that?
 Here is how we do it:

 - **Abstraction**  Abstraction is key to achieve ease of use at configuration time.
 Abstraction is about hiding layers and layers of complex network protocols, it is also about use-case-driven at presentation layer by combining multiple networking components and features.
 APIs and Terraform templates also benefits this abstraction with fewer of them to manage.